Bail Jumping and Failure to Appear in Texas

-Jumping and Failure to Appear Lawyer in Austin, Texas
+Bail Jumping and Failure to Appear Lawyer in Austin, Texas

 CONTACT US TODAY AT 512-457-5200

-A bail jumping charge is separate and distinct from the original charge.
-So along with facing a bond forfeiture on the underlying charge, the state can and often times does charge you with bail jumping and failure to appear if you fail to appear in court when you are scheduled to do so on a criminal charge.
+A bail jumping charge is separate and distinct from the original offense.
+So along with facing a bond forfeiture on the underlying charge, the State often charges you with bail jumping and failure to appear if you fail to appear in court when you scheduled to do so on a criminal charge.

 If the crime for which you failed to appear is a Class B or Class A misdemeanor, the associated Bail Jumping Charge is punishable as a Class A misdemeanor.

-Walk Throughs on Travis County Bail Jumping Charges
+Walk-Throughs on Travis County Bail Jumping Charges

 Contact Us at 512-457-5200